Mloweedgar/dmv/README.md

 # About the Data Monitoring and Visualization (DMV) repository

+## Introduction

-This repository contains the processing scripts for the data on the [Unified Wash Performance Dashboard - Tanzania] (https://rsdms.ruwasa.go.tz:8066/), being managed and maintained by the Rural Water and Sanitation Agency (RUWASA), Ministry of Water, Tanzania.
+This repository contains the processing scripts for the data on the [Unified Wash Performance Dashboard - Tanzania](https://rsdms.ruwasa.go.tz:8066/), being managed and maintained by the Rural Water and Sanitation Agency (RUWASA), Ministry of Water, Tanzania.

+## Data Sources

 The data being processed are coming from three different sources and systems, as follows:

 1. **Ministry of Water RUWASA's RSDMS** - there are two sets of data sources here:
    - a.
 Water Service and Infrastructure Coverage Data